 , and LIKE

-are not case-sensitive.
+are not request-sensitive.
 PMQL operators are capitalized in this document for easier readability.

 Spaces are allowed between operators.
 Example: data.last_name = "Canera"